• Skip to primary navigation

 Whole Foods Market is another great place to go for a non self basted turkey.
 I don't want to say all for sure, but most likely if you are buying an organic turkey you are good to go.

-Have you a good source for these types of turkeys?
+Do you have a good source for these types of turkeys?
 Let me know in the comment section below.
 I will keep adding any more that I find during the season.

-If the self basted turkey is all you can afford, then buy all means by it.
+If the self basted turkey is all you can afford, then buy all means buy it.
 Or if you don't want to spend more per pound.
-Just so you know you can still brine a self basted turkey.
+Just so you know, you can still brine a self basted turkey.
 How do I know?
 I have done it.
 Again the fact that I bought a self basted turkey does NOT make me a horrible person.

 Reader Interactions